Iceish/certrust/CONTRIBUTING.md

-Certainly!
-Here's a basic `CONTRIBUTING.md` template for your Certrust project:

 # Contributing to Certrust

 Certrust is an open-source project, and we welcome contributions from the community.
 Whether you're a developer, designer, tester, or have other skills to offer, you can help us make Certrust better.